-The first video is Doc, and he turns into a very impressive looking buck with a huge drop tine.
+The first video is Doc, who turns into a very impressive buck with a huge drop tine.
 He has two during the growing process, but he snaps one off as the velvet gets closer to shedding.

-Two great looking bucks that any hunter wouldn’t mind seeing during hunting season!
+These are two great looking bucks that any hunter would like to see during hunting season!